Advocacy

 Community Neuroarts Coalition (CNC)

 Path with Art now leads the Puget Sound Community Neuroarts Coalition.
-In partnership with the Aspen Institute’s NeuroArts Blueprint and Johns Hopkins International Arts + Mind Lab, we are leading a nation-wide movement bringing together regional partners across health, science, business, and the arts.
+In partnership with the Aspen Institute’s NeuroArts Blueprint and Johns Hopkins International Arts + Mind Lab, we are at the forefront of a nationwide movement bringing together regional partners across health, science, business, and the arts.
 Through public events and cross-disciplinary convenings, we are exploring how creative experiences can be used to improve community health and well-being.

 Interested in getting involved or staying informed as the coalition grows?
 Get in touch with Nikki Visel, Chief of Strategic Initiatives, via the link below.